Paying informal carers

 There may also be further complications, such as in connection with the minimum wage to consider.

-Volunteers can be provided with a token of appreciation, as long as it is not high value.
+Volunteers can be provided with a token of appreciation, as long as it is not of high value.

 For more detailed information on the considerations around making payments to volunteers, see our separate page of guidance.